nmbr73/Shaderfuse/Tools/README.md

 # Tools

-WARNING!
-Setup.lua can be used, but all the other stuff in `Tools/` is very fragile and to be handled with great care.
+**WARNING!** All the stuff in `Tools/` is very fragile and to be handled with great care!

+# Install

+Drag'n'drop `Setup.lua`on your Fuison working area - and you are done or nuked.
+For details proceed reading ...
-## Install
+## Install via Setup-Script

 * Drag and drop `Tools/Setup.lua` from your working copy on your DaFusions working area
 * Check the 'Integrate the repository Tools into Script menu'  to - guess what - integrate the repository Tools into the Script menu
-* Do this at your very own risk!
-* Have fun and ignore the other 'Install Manually' sections in this readme file

 ![Setup](../Site/Setup.png)

-In particular if you are on Windows: don't forget to uncheck all options and to the save the configuration before moving or deleting your Shadertoys working copy!
+**IMPORTANT!** In particular if you are on Windows: don't forget to uncheck all options and to the save the configuration before moving or deleting your Shadertoys working copy!

 ## Install Manually

+You can ignore the following sections if you use the `Setup.lua` as described under 'Install'.
+The following instruction might help if you want to do the installation manually, if you want to understand what the setup script does, or if you want to get things right again, if the `Setup.lua`messed up your system.

 ### Install 'Tools' manually by copying the files

+Should work on macOS as well as on Windows (if you know where to find the corresponding DR and/or Fusion folders).

 * Copy the folder `Shadertoys` from `Shadertoys/Tools/Scripts/Comp/`to your `Scripts/Comp/` folder.
 * Copy the folder `Shadertoys` from `Shadertoys/Tools/Modules/Lua/`to your `Modules/Lua` folder.<br />